williamstome/williamstome.github.io.raw/_posts/2015-07-04-teaching-philosophy.md

 This reflects my belief that development of writing skills is crucial for computer science students.
-While some tout the ability to break down problems computationally as the "new literacy,"; students will need to master &ldquo;traditional literacy&rdquo;
+While some tout the ability to break down problems computationally as the "new literacy," students will need to master &ldquo;traditional literacy&rdquo;
 regardless of whether they go on to become researchers, educators, programmers, or elect not to continue in computer science at all.